 \subsection{Hermitian reduction method and subordination functions}

 Our approach is based on a Hermitian reduction method and (operator-valued) subordination functions.
-The Hermitian reduction method was used for the calculation of the Brown measure of quasi-nilpotent DT operators in Aagaardd--Haagerup's work \cite{HaagerupAagaard2004}.
-The idea was refined in recent work \cite{BSS2018}.
-The usage of such idea in Brown measure calculation also appears earlier in some physics papers (see \cite{FeinbergZee1997-a, Nowak1997-non-Hermitian} for example).
+The Hermitian reduction method was used for the calculation of the Brown measure of quasi-nilpotent DT operators in Aagaard--Haagerup's work \cite{HaagerupAagaard2004}.
+The idea was refined in a recent work \cite{BSS2018}.
+The usage of such an idea in Brown measure calculation also appears earlier in some physical literatures (see \cite{FeinbergZee1997-a, Nowak1997-non-Hermitian} for example).
 The idea of the Hermitian reduction method has a connection to the work of Girko \cite{Girko1984} on circular law, though it is written in a different form.

-Let $(\CA, \mathbb{E}, \CB)$ be an operator-valued $W^*$-probability space and let $\phi:\mathcal{A}\rightarrow\mathbb{C}$ be a tracial state on $\CA$ such that $\phi(x)=\phi(\mathbb{E}(x))$ for any $x\in\CA$.
+Let $(\CA, \mathbb{E}, \CB)$ be an operator-valued $W^*$-probability space, and let $\phi:\mathcal{A}\rightarrow\mathbb{C}$ be a tracial state on $\CA$ such that $\phi(x)=\phi(\mathbb{E}(x))$ for any $x\in\CA$.
 We equip the algebra $M_2(\CA)$, the $2\times 2$ matrices with entries from $\CA$, with the conditional expectation $M_2(\mathbb{E}):M_2(\CA)\rightarrow M_2(\CB)$ given by and $M_2(\phi):M_2(\CA)\rightarrow M_2(\mathbb{C})$ by

 Then the triple $(M_2(\mathcal{A}), M_2(\mathbb{E}), M_2(\mathcal{B}))$ is a $W^*$-probability space such that $M_2(\phi)\circ M_2(\mathbb{E})=M_2(\phi)$.
 Given $x\in\CA$, let